Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: FaithEvi : Perceptual Faithfulness Evaluation Pipeline

 \subsubsection{Preference Polling}

 While object detectors can localize objects spatially, their confidence scores are often unreliable when visual cues are weak, such as in cases of occlusion, clutter, or low salience.
 To address this limitation, we introduce a lightweight \emph{preference polling} module that performs an initial verification of object existence prior to grounding.
-This module serves as an evidence gate, polling the visual scene to estimate whether an object is perceptually verifiable at all.
-By filtering out unsupported object claims early, the polling stage ensures that only objects with sufficient perceptual evidence proceed to subsequent grounding and faithfulness scoring.
+This module serves as an evidence gate, polling the visual scene to estimate whether an object is perceptually verifiable.

-\paragraph{Method.} We employ a frozen CLIP-ViT-Large model~\cite{radford2021learning} as the multimodal encoder pair $(f_{\text{img}}, f_{\text{txt}})$ and attach a lightweight polling head, a two-layer MLP with GELU activation, to predict whether a given object exists in the image.
-The polling model is trained on the POPE dataset~\cite{Li2023EvaluatingOH}, which provides binary image–object existence labels (see Appendix~\ref{appendix:clip_training} for details).
+We employ a frozen \code{CLIP-ViT-Large} (CLIP) model~\cite{radford2021learning} as the multimodal encoder pair $(f_{\text{img}}, f_{\text{txt}})$ and attach a lightweight polling head, a two-layer MLP with GELU activation, to predict whether a given object exists in the image.
+The polling model is trained on the POPE dataset~\cite{li2023evaluating}, which provides binary image–object existence labels (see Appx.~\ref{appendix:clip_training}).

 Given an image \( I \) and an object \( X \), CLIP encoders produce visual and textual embeddings:

 The element-wise product \( \mathbf{v} \odot \mathbf{t} \) captures cross-modal interaction, which is passed through the polling head to yield a confidence score: